 4) Keep the Sandbox Protected and Safe

 To make your DIY sandbox well protected, invest in a sandbox cover so you can stop things like outside dirt, sticks, leaves, and even rain from getting in.
 A sandbox protector could also stop the neighborhood cats or other animals from leaving some unpleasant surprises inside.
 Having a sandbox cover will cut down on the time and energy you need to spend on maintenance.
+With bad maintenance you may need to use a sand calculator more than once if replacing the entire sand becomes necessary due to it becoming polluted.

 Whether or not you have a cover, make it a habit to look through your sandbox every now and then to remove any debris that may have gotten in or any broken toys that need to be thrown away.
 You should also remember to replace the sand every couple of years to keep it clean.